 Portal vein thrombosis (PVT) is a narrowing or blockage of the portal vein by a blood clot.
 Thrombosis can develop in the main body of the portal v ...

 Phosphate is one of the most important molecular elements to normal cellular functions within the body.
 It acts as an integral component of nucleic ...

 Hyperammonemia is a metabolic condition characterized by the raised levels of ammonia, a nitrogen-containing compound.
 Normal levels of ammonia in ...

 Rajni Ahlawat MD Assistant Professor Marshfield Clinic Un Wisconsin-Madison Marshfield WI

-Consolato Sergi MD, PhD, MPH, FRCPC, FCAP Professor University of Alberta Edmonton
+Consolato Sergi MD, PhD, MPH, FRCPC, FCAP Professor Dr. University of Alberta Ottawa

 Paul A Rufo MD, MMSc Assistant Professor Fellowship Program Director Harvard University/Boston Children's Hospital Pediatric Gastroenterology Boston MA

 Become a better professional with answer explanations and articles that enable you to master the material.

 Assess where your strong and generate practice questions where you are weak.